 Use it to record dates for assignment due dates, quizzes, tests, mid-terms, final examinations, and presentations.
 These dates are important steps toward your goals and referring often to your calendar will help you stay focused.
-Check PCC Academic Calendar for list of important college deadlines.
+Check the PCC Academic Calendar for a list of important college deadlines.

 Weekly priority list

 Before each school week begins, prepare a weekly priority list that takes into account both short and long-term assignments.
 List those things that you need to accomplish during the week.
 Be prepared, identify what needs to be read, reviewed, or written for each course; list specific chapters and pages.
-Then review test schedules and long-term assignments and specify time for preparation.
+Then review test schedules and long-term assignments, and specify time for preparation.

 Set your weekly schedule